 If an assessment appointment is issued, please be prepared for the following:

-- You will bring your pet as scheduled to our Oakland shelter.
+- You will bring your pet as scheduled to either our Oakland or Dublin shelter.

 - Your pet will be handled and evaluated by a staff member to determine if safe and suitable for our re-homing program.

 - You will need to bring proof of ownership.
 This can be in the form of veterinary records, adoption papers, or bill of sale.
 Records need to be at least 30 days old and in the name of the person surrendering the animal.

 If your pet passes the assessment and is accepted for re-homing: